Integrable Differential Systems for Deformed Laguerre-Hahn Orthogonal Polynomials: Lax Pairs for Laguerre-Hahn Orthogonal Polynomials

 \subsubsection{The Compatibility Conditions}

-Here we would like to stress that, in the Laguerre-Hahn setting, the compatibility conditions (indeed, the Schlesinger equations in (\ref{eq:schle-type})) follow from the consistency of the two linear differential equations for $Y_n$ combined with the consistency of the two differential equations for the Stieltjes function.
+Here we would like to stress that, in the Laguerre-Hahn setting, the compatibility conditions (indeed, the Schlesinger equations in (\ref{eq:schle-type})) follow from the consistency of the two linear differential equations for $Y_n$ combined with the consistency of the two differential equations for the Stieltjes function (we refer the interested reader to \cite{AB-MNR-deformed}, where a different approach was used to deduce similar yet more restrictive conditions).
 The complete result is given as follows. \begin{theorem} Let the systems (\ref{eq:sylvester-Yn-x}) and (\ref{eq:sylvester-Yn-t}) hold, with the corresponding Stieltjes function not algebraic.
-Then the following compatibility conditions hold, for all $n \geq 1$:
+Then, the following compatibility conditions hold, for all $n \geq 1$:

 \end{theorem} \begin{proof} Taking derivatives in (\ref{eq:sylvester-Yn-t}) with respect to $x$ and derivatives in (\ref{eq:sylvester-Yn-x}) with respect to $t$ we get, on account of the consistency $\partial_t\partial_xY_n=\partial_x\partial_tY_n\,,$